 Once you have logged into WebsitePanel, follow our Master Guideline.
 It is specially prepared for the WebsitePanel beginner.
 This single guideline teaches you how to add customers, their hosting plans, domains, websites, FTP accounts, MySQL/MSSQL databases, email accounts, etc.

 There is no need to follow this Master Guideline each and every time when you would like to individually manage all these services.
 For example, if you just want to add a domain/website, you do not need to follow each of the steps mentioned in the Master Guideline.
 Let's understand how the entire flow of managing individual service precisely works:

 You will need to follow the steps mentioned in the following video tutorials to add a domain and website under a customer:

 (3.2) FTP Account Management

-The next step will be uploading web contents on server.
-In order to upload web contents through FTP, refer to our FTP client tutorials.
-This set of articles provide you step by step guidance on how to connect with FTP server through most popular FTP client applications like FileZilla.
-You just need to choose your desired FTP client and proceed accordingly.
+The next step will be uploading web content on the server.
+In order to upload web content through FTP, refer to our FTP client tutorials.
+This set of articles provides you step-by-step guidance on how to connect with the FTP server through the most popular FTP client applications like FileZilla.
+All you need to do is choose your desired FTP client and proceed accordingly.

 (3.3) Database Management